Flow around a Sphere#

 Mesh Adaptation#

 To increase the accuracy of the drag coefficient, the mesh must be refined in areas of interest, such as on the front face of the sphere and in the developing wake.
-Therefore, a dynamic adaptive mesh was introduced to refine the mesh in such regions.
+Therefore, adaptive mesh refinement is used to refine the mesh in such regions.

 subsection mesh adaptation